Today's Articles

 Fort San Sebastian

 *Fort San Sebastian was built on this date in 1523.
-It was a Portuguese fortress to protect the monetary interest and transfer African Slaves during the Middle Passage.
+It was a Portuguese Fortress that protected the monetary interest and transferred African Slaves during the Middle Passage.

 The facility in Shama, Ghana, is the third oldest fortification in Ghana.
-It was built by the Portuguese from 1520 to 1526 as a trading post and captured by the Dutch West India Company in 1642.
-The fort's original purpose was to serve as a deterrent to English sailors interfering in the Shama trade.
+The Portuguese built it from 1520 to 1526 as a trading post, but it was captured by the Dutch West India Company in 1642.
+The fort's original purpose was to deter English sailors from interfering in the Shama trade.

-The first black European university professor, Anton Wilhelm Amo, lies interred in the fort's graveyard.
-The fort was ceded to Britain by the entire Dutch Gold Coast in 1872.
-During the time of the African Slave Trade, kidnapped Africans were imprisoned there while awaiting transport to North America.
+The first Black European university professor, Anton Wilhelm Amo, lies interred in the fort's graveyard.
+The entire Dutch Gold Coast ceded the fort to Britain in 1872.
+During the African Slave Trade, kidnapped Africans were imprisoned there while awaiting transport to North America.

-The Zamani Project documented Fort San Sebastian in 2013 with terrestrial 3D laser scanning.
-The data generated by the non-profit research group creates a permanent record that can be used for research, education, restoration, and conservation.
+The Zamani Project documented Fort San Sebastian in 2013 using terrestrial 3D laser scanning.
+The non-profit research group's data creates a permanent record that can be utilized for research, education, restoration, and conservation purposes.

 New Poem Each Day